Gloves or Mitts? The Skier’s Debate

 Seth Morrison dropping in with a good set of Hestra gloves on.
 Photo: Blake Jorgenson

 There is nothing worse than buying something over and over for it to fall apart on you in one ski season.
 Cory was happy to share the ultimate tip to make sure that your gloves last as long as possible.
-“Balm the leather regularly and your glove will resists moisture, wear and tear better.
-The best way to do this is to apply the leather balm is to moisten the leather a little first and rub in the balm until the leather is saturated.
+“Balm the leather regularly, and your glove will resist moisture, wear and tear better.
+The best way to do this is to apply the leather balm, moisten the leather a little first, and rub in the balm until the leather is saturated.
 Do this in the evening and let the balm absorb during the night.”

 Keep Your Hands Warm So That You Can Enjoy This Whole-Heartedly And Whole-Handedly.
 Photo: Randy Lincks